youngser/mbstructure/README.md

   <figcaption>Illustration of the Drosophila Mushroom Body circuit as a (K = 4)-block directed stochastic block model.
 This first-order simplification of the structure of the circuit provides a framework for graph embedding inference, and for subsequent Knowledge Base interaction.</figcaption>
 </figure>

+## Data

+HHMI Janelia recently reconstructed the complete wiring diagram of the higher order parallel fiber system for associative learning in the larval Drosophila brain, the mushroom body (MB).
+Memories are thought to be stored as functional and structural changes in connections between neurons, but the complete circuit architecture of a higher-order learning center involved in memory formation or storage has not been known in any organism ... until now.
+This data set provides a real and important example for initial investigation into synapse-level structural connectome modeling.

+Our MB connectome was obtained via serial section transmission electron microscopy of an entire larval Drosophila nervous system.
+This connectome contains the entirety of MB intrinsic neurons called Kenyon cells and all of their pre- and post-synaptic partners.

 ## Codes and Experiments

 To run the experiemnts in the paper, please follow these steps: